 The collected information is placed in the following views: Pending Approvals, History, Most Escalated Process, Most Escalating Hostname, Compliance, and Zero - Trust Execution Protection.

-This view displays a table with the pending elevation requests and the following details: Hostname, Username, Given reason, Request Time, Type, Filename, and Status. - History
+This view displays a table with the pending elevation requests and the following details: Hostname, Username, Reason given, Request Time, Type, Filename, and Status.
+If the Status is Requested and written in red, this means the endpoint is running a 3rd Party Application that has a vulnerability with a CVSS score of 7 or higher.

 Selecting a file from the list allows you to add it to the exclusion list or upload it to the storage.

-The tables in each view have a 60-seconds refresh rate.
+The tables in each view have a 60-second refresh rate.

 The Download CSV functionality allows you to generate and download a CSV report that includes all the information in Standard or Verbose mode corresponding to each view.